pushpendraa3/foodPanda/progress.md

 ## Tasks for today 19May 2025
-- [ ] add multiple cuisines, dishes
+- [x] add multiple cuisines, dishes
+- [X] on first load, screen should have data of dosa
 - [ ] add a form to add cousines
 - [ ] add form validation
 - [ ] store dishes, cuisines using localStorage